 Medical Malpractice Lawyer

 When someone gets really sick or injured, their first reaction is usually to go to their doctor for help.
 Of course, the majority of patients probably anticipate that their doctor is going to make their condition better, not worse.
 Unfortunately, sometimes medical malpractice can happen when a doctor causes additional harm to their patients, whether it was an accident or not.
-If you are someone who thinks their doctor made a huge mistake which led to your health suffering, then now is the time to consider whether you have grounds for a medical malpractice claim and discuss your circumstances with a medical malpractice attorney in Phoenix, AZ.
+If you are someone who thinks their doctor made a huge mistake which led to your health suffering, then now is the time to consider whether you have grounds for a medical malpractice claim and discuss your circumstances with a medical malpractice attorney.

 How many people die per year due to medical malpractice?